top of page

-At Anti-textbook.org, we have curated the best active learning lesson plans for American History Teachers.
-For over a year, we’ve been sifting through the resources on amazing free sites like Stanford History Education Group (S.H.E.G.), Gilder Lehrman, and Facing History and Ourselves.
+At AntiTextbook.org, we have curated the best active learning lesson plans for American History Teachers.
+We have sifted through the resources on amazing free sites like Digital Inquiry Group (formerly S.H.E.G.), Gilder Lehrman, and Facing History and Ourselves.
 We’ve picked the best activities and given you a brief description.
 You could skim through these sites yourself and read each of the 15-page activity descriptions.
-Or you can let us do the work of searching and synthesizing so that you can get some sleep.
+Or you can let us do the work of searching and synthesizing for you.

 Each box below contains a lesson.
-The icons at the top of each box tell you if the lesson contains primary sources, secondary sources, research, group work, a writing assignment, maps, videos, or games.
-The description tells you which free site the lesson comes from, what grade level it is intended for, how much class time it will take, and how much reading is required.
-Click the blue button at the bottom of each box for more information and the ability to bookmark the lesson to your profile.
+The icons under each image tell you if the lesson contains primary sources, secondary sources, research, group work, a writing assignment, videos, or games.
+The description tells you which free site the lesson comes from, what grade levels it is intended for, how much class time it will take, and how much reading is required.
+We've added a word or two about the remote-readiness of each lesson.
+Click the orange button at the bottom of each box for more information on the lesson.

 Jamestown, Virginia, and Southern Colonies